Toha-K-M/dynamic-configmap-propagator-helm-chart/README.md

 ## Installing the Chart

-To adding the chart repository with the name `krack8`:
+To adding the chart repository with the name `dcp`:

 ```
-helm repo add dcp https://tohakhan.github.io/dynamic-configmap-propagator-helm-chart
+helm repo add dcp https://toha-k-m.github.io/dynamic-configmap-propagator-helm-chart
 ```

 ## Installing Chart Release